Eating Disorders and Young Athletes

 with food, weight, and how he or she looks.
 These are common types of eating disorders:

-the food out of the body (purging).
-The purging may include self-induced vomiting,
+of the body (purging).
+The purging may include self-induced vomiting, extreme exercise,

-calorie restriction, a severely distorted body image, an extreme fear of weight gain,
+a severely distorted body image, an extreme fear of weight gain, and denial.

 Binge-eating disorder.
-This disorder is linked to a loss of control over eating.
-People
+This is linked to a loss of control over eating.
+People with this disorder eat a

-with this eat huge amounts of food at a time without purging.
-They feel extreme shame
+large amount of food at a time without purging.
+They feel extreme shame and guilt

 Sports and eating disorders